Here's what families often want to know about our residential sites:

 Instructional and residential staff are extremely busy during their time at CTY between supervising students and preparing for class and activities.
 Because of this, parents communicate directly with the administrative staff on site about any concerns or questions.
 On opening and closing days, parents may meet with students’ instructors, instructional assistants, and resident assistants.

-If, before the program has begun, there are extenuating circumstances for which you feel more direct communication with the student’s instructor, instructional assistant, and/or RA is needed, this should be discussed with the site program manager, whose contact information is available via MyCTY after your child has been assigned to a summer course.
+If, before the program has begun, there are extenuating circumstances for which you feel more direct communication with the student’s instructor, instructional assistant, and/or RA is needed, this should be discussed with the site program manager, whose contact information is listed in the site information packet, after your child has enrolled in a summer course.

-If this is related to a learning, medical, physical, or other disability, please contact CTY Disability Services at cty-disabilities@jhu.edu or 410-735-6215.
+If this is related to a learning, medical, physical, or other disability, please review the process for requesting accommodations for CTY testing and courses.
 If direct communication is needed during the program, contact site administrators with your request.
 Contact information for the site’s main office will be included in the student site information packet.

 Prohibited items

-The following items must not be brought to on-campus summer sites:
+The following items must not be brought to any sites:

 • Weapons of any kind (including pocket knives and martial arts devices)